oscarotero/simple-crud/README.md

 #### Init the library

-Let's create a instance of the Manager, passing the PDO object with the database connection and a instance of EntityFactory to create the entities.
+Let's create an instance of the Manager, passing the PDO object with the database connection and an instance of EntityFactory to create the entities.
 The EntityFactory has some options used on create the entities

 ```php
 use SimpleCrud\Manager;